onflow/docs/docs/networks/node-ops/node-operation/node-bootstrap.md

 This will generate the public and private transit keys under the bootstrap folder.
 The transit keys are used to transfer the DKG keys after a network upgrade.

-Please share with the FlowFoundation the **public** transit key via email or discord.
+Please share the **public** transit key with the Flow Foundation via email or discord.

 ## Step 3 - Start Your Flow Node